garylirocks/quickrefs/azure-storage.markdown

 ### Access tiers

-For block blobs, there are three access tiers: "hot", "cool" and "archive", from hot to cool to archive, the cost of storing data decreases but the cost of retrieving data increses.
+For block blobs, there are four access tiers: "hot", "cool", "cold" and "archive", from hot to archive, the cost of storing data decreases but the cost of retrieving data increses.

 - An account has a default tier, either hot or cool
 - A blob can be at any tier